bitcoin-dev-project/rust-for-bitcoiners/curriculum/module_1/1_3_intro_to_pointers.md

 cost of race conditions, hard to read and manage state across various function calls and threads et., But again with Rust's powerful type system it is easier to write safe, correct, performant code using pointers.

+## Rust specific clarifications

+The pointers that we have discussed so far are called shared references, which are **Thin pointers**.
+Because they are compiled in a way that they only store the address of a value.
+There are other kinds of pointers like smart pointers, fat pointers etc., which we will cover later in the course.